Facebook Ads Insights Tool

 Introduction

-HR & Staffing CPMs spent most of the year priced well below the broader market, with a pronounced midyear dip followed by a steady late‑year climb.
-Across all countries, the category’s impression costs were roughly half of the global, all‑industry benchmark—more volatile in the middle months, but ending the period on a high.
+HR & Staffing CPMs across All countries spent most of 2025 priced well below the global market, then posted two outsized spikes that rewrote the story: a mid-year surge in July and a sharp jump in January 2026.
+The year’s median sat in the low teens, but the average was pulled higher by those outliers — a profile of a market that was generally cost-efficient with rare, dramatic bursts of demand.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for HR & Staffing across all countries compared to the global benchmark.
+This analysis explores ad performance trends for HR & Staffing in All countries compared to the global benchmark.

 The story in the data